hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-modeling/2-try-user-queries.md

 }
 ```

-Initially, the subscription query will return the existing results in the response.
+Initially, the subscription query will return the existing results in the response; in this case, the 1 user you added.

 Now let's insert new data into the `users` table and see the changes appearing in the response.